the Hub of the Curriculum

 The Harlem Renaissance Lesson Plans and Cross-Curricular Connections

-ongs of the Seventh Son is one of many thoughtful chapters in The Harlem Renaissance volume of NEXUS…Each volume…is a hybrid of a well-written interdisciplinary textbook and a lively, attractive magazine.”
-Classroom Notes Plus, NCTE (National Council of Teachers of English).
+Songs of the Seventh Son is one of many thoughtful chapters in The Harlem Renaissance volume of NEXUS…Each volume…is a hybrid of a well-written interdisciplinary textbook and a lively, attractive magazine.”
+CLASSROOM NOTES PLUS, NCTE (NATIONAL COUNCIL of TEACHERS of ENGLISH).

-he Harlem Renaissance Guidelines provide chronological unit planning, ancillary readings, interdisciplinary activities and projects, including an illustrated blues poem project modeled on an actual collaboration between a Harlem Renaissance poet and painter.
-Each step of this project – from writing a personal blues poem that employs irony, to designing stylized drawings, selecting supporting colors, and composing blues music – is outlined in the FREE lessons that accompany this NEXUS volume.
+The Harlem Renaissance Guidelines provide chronological unit planning, ancillary readings, interdisciplinary activities and projects, including an illustrated blues poem project modeled on an actual collaboration between a Harlem Renaissance poet and painter.
+Each step of this project – from writing a personal blues poem that employs irony, to designing stylized drawings, selecting supporting colors, and composing blues music – is outlined in the lessons that accompany this NEXUS volume (see LESSON PLANS).

 The Grapes of Wrath and the American Dream

-For our three Shakespeare units, we also offer downloadable:
+For our three Shakespeare units, we will soon offer downloadable:

 1) Vocabulary exercises and quizzes for all the challenging, non-archaic vocabulary in the first three acts of each Shakespeare play;

 2) Plot quizzes and a unit test for each play.